Are You Smarter than a 5th Grader?: International versions

+Top prize winners

+This is a list of the known contestants who managed to answer the final question correctly and being able to say "I am smarter than a fifth grader".

 Video game

-On October 20, 2008, developer THQ released the first video game, titled Are You Smarter than a 5th Grader?: Make the Grade, for the PC, PS2, Nintendo DS, Wii, and Xbox Live Arcade.
+On October 20, 2008, publisher THQ released the first video game, titled Are You Smarter than a 5th Grader?: Make the Grade, for the PC, PS2, Nintendo DS, Wii, and Xbox Live Arcade.
 The Xbox Live Arcade version as of mid-2010 was delisted from the Xbox Live Game Marketplace.

 A sequel Are You Smarter than a 5th Grader?
 Game Time was released on October 26, 2009, for Nintendo DS, Wii and Xbox 360.